overlooked-lyme-disease-clues

 Red Flags Parents Should Watch For

 Lyme disease misdiagnosis in children often occurs because parents and doctors aren’t looking for it.
-Knowing the red flags can change that.
+Knowing the red flags can help families seek evaluation earlier.

 Other Signs I’ve Seen Overlooked

 None of these symptoms alone proves Lyme disease.
-But when they cluster in a child with possible tick exposure, Lyme deserves a place on the differential—not as a last resort, but early in the workup.
+But when they cluster in a child with possible tick exposure, Lyme deserves a place on the differential diagnosis.

 Why the Signs Are Missed